nextpyp/pyp/docs/tutorials/tomo_empiar_10164.rst

       .. md-tab-item:: Particle scoring function

         - Set ``Max resolution (A)`` to 8:7:6.
-This will use information up to 8 A during the first refinement iteration, up to 7 A during the second, etc. This strategy is called frequency marching
+This will use information up to 8 A during the first refinement iteration, up to 7 A during the second, etc.

         - Click on the **Refinement** tab